By John Hamilton, CPA

 Perhaps you worked in the US for a number of years and have now moved abroad, but still have some investments back home.
 Like many US expats, you may have accumulated some sort of retirement savings when working at a US company (likely a 401k, 403b, or other “qualified” retirement plan).
 Or maybe you have a traditional deductible IRA that you have been contributing to over the years.

-Regardless of whether the funds are in your old traditional 401k or an IRA, if you are using the Foreign Earned Income Exclusion for your US expat taxes, you may be able to convert a portion of those pre-tax funds each year to a Roth IRA, without ever paying a dime!
+It doesn’t matter whether the funds are in your old traditional 401k or an IRA.
+If you are using the Foreign Earned Income Exclusion for your US expat taxes, you may be able to convert a portion of those pre-tax funds each year to a Roth IRA, without ever paying a dime!

 To qualify for this strategy you must have